Personal Identity and Uploading Mark

 and so the argument from diverging experience tells us nothing about the

-want to suggest that the problem with the no-branching argument is that there
+suggest that the problem with the no-branching argument is that there is a

-is a critical ambiguity.
-To explain the ambiguity it will be helpful to review
+critical ambiguity.
+To explain the ambiguity it will be helpful to review the

 nineteenth century philosopher Charles Peirce is credited with first making the